-How to Become a Soccer Coach: Step by Step Guide
+How to Become a Soccer Coach: 3 Basics Every Coach Needs

-Knowing how to become a soccer coach starts with a passion for the game and a desire to help players develop their skills and love for soccer.
+Knowing how to become a soccer coach starts with a passion for the game and a desire to help players develop their skills and deepen their love for the sport.
 If you have experience playing the beautiful game, a passion for the sport, and enjoy teaching others, then becoming a soccer coach might be the right job for you.

-As a soccer coach you get to see your players improve not only as athletes on the field, but as human beings off the field too.
-You also get to stay surrounded by the sport you loved growing up and you are able to pass down your experiences to younger players.
+As a soccer coach, you get to see your players improve not only as athletes on the field, but as human beings off the field, too.
+You also get to stay surrounded by the sport you loved growing up, and you can pass down your experiences to younger players.

-In this blog, I will cover what a soccer coach is, what they do, the skills required for this profession, as well as give tips and step-by-step instructions on how to become a soccer coach.
+In this blog, I will cover what a soccer coach is, what they do, the skills required for this profession, and give tips and step-by-step instructions on how to become a soccer coach.

 Image by Lisha Dunlap